 THAT’S WHEN I TURN TO MY FAVORITE HACK – EGGS BENEDICT CASSEROLE!

-These days, with a baby coming, a garage addition underway, numerous house projects, and a cookbook to write, I’m all about making life simpler.
+These days, I’m all about making life simpler.

 Every Monday, I place an online, Instacart order from ALDI USA I log on and order my favorite things/staples – organic whole milk, organic yogurt, organic produce (the hubs loves blackberries), organic cheese puffs (SO GOOD), organic eggs, coffee, and organic, free-range chicken.
 They literally have everything I need!